-LAW 712 Negotiation and Alternative Dispute Resolution (2-3) Develops enhanced negotiation skills and a working understanding of ADR processes and procedures in an interactive classroom experience.
+LAW 712 Negotiation and Alternative Dispute Resolution (2, 3) Develops enhanced negotiation skills and a working understanding of ADR processes and procedures in an interactive classroom experience.
+(Duplicates credit in LAW 638.)
+Graded CR/NC.

 LAW 713 International Human Rights (2-4, FaSp) This course will address the international law and institutions which have developed since World War II for the protection of human rights.